FE8Dev/FE8RProject/FE8_arsenals.md

 Effective against Pirates and boosts Flying allies' Movement and Hit.

 ## Sword
 1-3 range brave sword that is effective against Armor and Drenched enemies.
+Uses STR and MOV for damage, and targets weaker of DEF or RES.

 ### Earliest access